-Daily Cleaning for Tongues, and the Insides of Lips/Cheeks/Monroes: Rinse with either solution for 15-30 seconds after you eat, drink or put anything other than bottled water in your mouth.
-You should plan to use the diluted mouthwash after you brush your teeth or smoke, but use it no more than 4-8 times per day.
-Sea Salt Rinse should be used after meals, snacks or drinks.
+Daily Rinsing for the inside of the mouth: Rinse with water for 15-30 seconds after you eat, drink or put anything other than bottled water in your mouth, including after you brush your teeth or smoke.

 Helpful Hints For Oral Piercings:

--Ibuprofen (Motrin) is an anti-inflammatory and can be used to reduce swelling
+-Ibuprofen (Motrin) is an anti-inflammatory and can be used according to package instructions to reduce swelling

 .-Eat slowly, think about where your jewellery is.
 Avoid foods that feel like the jewellery (i.e. small hard candies and tongue barbell beads can be easily mistaken)

--Drink plenty of cold water to help with swelling.
+-Drink plenty of cold water to help with any swelling.

--To lessen the chance of tooth and gum damage please DOWNSIZE and/or have your jewellery RE FIT PROMPTLY do not leave oversized or poor fitting jewellery in for longer than necessary.
+-To lessen the chance of tooth and gum damage please DOWNSIZE, have your jewellery RE FIT PROMPTLY do not leave oversized or poor fitting jewellery in for longer than necessary.

-With all threaded jewellery: Don't forget to tighten your barbell beads. .
+With all post jewellery: Don't forget to tighten your ends.

 Your piercing is a direct line to your bloodstream while healing: